saltedge/saltedge-examples/README.md

 # saltedge-examples
 Examples of integrating Salt Edge API with different platforms and technologies.

-Currently repo contains latest API version support (V5).
+Currently, the repository contains the latest API version support (V6).

-For v4 examples, see https://github.com/saltedge/saltedge-examples/tree/v4
+For v5 examples, see https://github.com/saltedge/saltedge-examples/tree/v5